Skip to content

 Call 999

-Numbness or pins-and-needles in the inner thighs, buttocks, genitals or back passage.
+Numbness, tingling or altered feeling in the inner thighs, buttocks, perineum or genitals.

 Sexual dysfunction